Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 - *Manual posting*
     Click the drop-down list to select the appropriate manual posting type.
 The posting types displayed vary according to the tab selected.
-    For detailed information on the manual posting types, see [Create a manual posting](../Operation/02_ManageStock.md#create-a-manual-stock-posting).
+    For detailed information on the different posting types, see [Posting types](../Operation/03_CheckPostingHistory.md#posting-types).